A – for aloha, meaning greetings and welcome with love.

 One of her stories grounded me in the importance of falling quiet, observing nature with all senses, and noticing the tiny details that teach us significantly.
 In Hawaii, the first born to each family was raised by the grandparents to learn the family life work, their stories.
 Boys were raised by their paternal grandparents, and girls, by their maternal grandparents but for Aunty Mona, she was taught by her paternal grandfather.
 Grandfather saw in his granddaughter, the natural healing qualities to pass on their family lineage.
 Yet she moved through the same tests as the boys until she proved her natural ability and was chosen to continue their story.

-Today, while medicine is searching for its soul, the Ke Kumu principles say prevention is better than cure and for every disease there is a cure.
+Today, while medicine continues to search for its soul, the Ke Kumu principles say prevention is better than cure and for every disease there is a cure.
 They reminded me …

 - God created the body capable of healing itself.